Enrolment and registration

-If you are a new student you’ll first need to activate your LJMU computer account before you can complete your online registration.
-To do this you’ll need your six digit student ID number, you’ll find this on your registration email.
+If you are a new student you will need to activate your LJMU computer account before you can complete your online registration.
+To do this you will need your six or seven digit student ID number - you will find this on your registration email.

 Logging in to LJMU systems